BicycleWalrus/sysdig-assignment/student-instructions.md

     &#128432; `Click the 'Scan Image' button.` - The Image Scan will initiate.

-    &#128432; `Click the 'See the Queue' button.` - The Registry > Scan the Queue page will open.
+    &#128432; `Click the 'See the Queue' button.` - The Registry > Scan Now Queue page will open.

+    > You might notice several completed scans.
+Drilling into any scan in the next step will work.

 0. You'll see that our image was scanned.
 Let's read the details of our image scan!